Article

 Modern mining exists safely alongside communities, and you don’t have to look far to find an example.
 Just 85 miles from our project is Tara Mines, which lies on the edge of Navan, the county town of Meath.

 This mine has been operating safely and successfully since the 1970s.
 It operates less than 100m from its nearest neighbour.
-It has a workforce of around 1,000 in addition to many more indirect and induced jobs.
+In 2022, it had a workforce of around 1,000 people in addition to many more indirect and induced jobs.
 The mine, Europe’s largest zinc mine, uses processes similar to those proposed by Dalradian.

 No two mines are the same, but as Navan’s example demonstrates, mining not only provides direct economic benefits, it can also co-exist successfully with people and activities such as angling, tourism and education.